carterjc/carterjc/README.md

-Interested in software and cybersecurity research.
+Interested in software, networking, and cybersecurity.
 CS @ Princeton